 Step 2: Consider Your Puzzle Thickness

 Puzzles are thicker than a normal photo or print—usually around 1 mm.
-Check with the supplier to make sure their frames can accommodate your puzzling needs.
+Check with the frame supplier to make sure their frames can accommodate your puzzle needs.

 When considering thickness, you’ll also need to decide whether or not to add matting to your frame.
 A matboard sits between the frame and the puzzle to give it a more finished look and to protect the piece.
 A mat can add about 1/8th of an inch in depth.